 Top Reasons Not To Have RAI

-The following information seems to have originated from the original Atomic Women website, which is now defunct.
-I don’t know how accurate all this is, but it’s a bit profound otherwise.
+From Janie Bowthorpe: The following information seems to have originated from the original Atomic Women website, which is now defunct.
+I don’t know how accurate all this is.
 RAI is often prescribed if you are diagnosed with Graves disease, an autoimmune hyperthyroidism disease, or thyroid cancer.

 PLEASE NOTE: this is not being included to tell you specifically to avoid RAI.
 The creator of this site, Janie, saw her mother have RAI, and Janie saw no consequences from it.
-But, there are other opinions about RAI, and this is one, which you might want to consider.
-This is just for informational purposes only and you should work with your doctor as well as talk to other patients to decide what’s best for YOU.
+But, there are other opinions about RAI, and this is one.
+This is just for informational purposes only.
+You need to work with your doctor.
+Read the website Disclaimer.

 - It’s permanent; once you swallow this there is no changing your mind and starting over.
 Since the science is inexact and dosage a guess at best, it may take years to be fully effective, or it may have to be repeated.
 (1)